-Are you interested in children's and young people's learning, their development, mental health and emotional well-being?
-In the application of psychology to learning and teaching?
-Perhaps you work (or would like to work) with children and young people and would like to attain a relevant undergraduate degree that would prepare you for a wide range of careers?
-This BA Psychology for Education offers you a unique opportunity to explore how psychological theory and research can help you develop the understanding you need to support children more effectively in a wide range of settings.
+Are you interested in how children and young people learn?
+Do you want to know more about their development, mental health, emotional well-being, and how psychology is applied to learning and teaching?
+Whether you already work with children and young people or would like to work with them, the BA Psychology for Education at Birkbeck will prepare you for a wide range of jobs and career progression.
+This degree will give you significant skills and understanding in how psychological theory and research can support children more effectively.
 Drawing on expertise within the Department of Psychological Sciences, you will focus on issues of relevance to professionals working with children and young people, including:

 - intellectual, social and emotional development

 - communication and relationship building

 - This BA Psychology for Education will equip you with knowledge and a critical appreciation of contemporary psychological theory and research, and key issues in educational and developmental psychology.

 - The degree is unique in its highly applied focus, allowing you to explore how psychological theories (especially in educational psychology) can benefit both teachers and students.
 It will support you to develop your skills as a professional and to develop strategies and approaches that will be directly applicable in your work with children and young people.

 - You will have access to extensive support as part of your lectures and through additional study days and workshops.

 - Our graduates have successfully progressed to a wide range of careers, including specialist support workers, learning mentors, family support professionals, nursery managers, pastoral managers and Special Educational Needs coordinators.
 Others have continued their studies to master’s level or gained professional qualifications, for example, as teachers, speech and language therapists, occupational therapists, counsellors and psychotherapists specialising in therapeutic work with children and young people.